 Licensed paramedics may exempt the first two nursing courses (NURS 1101 and NURS 1102) and reduce the length of their program to three semesters.
 The paramedic must take a bridge course (NURS 1104), designed specifically to assist in the transition to the RN program.
-This is offered summer semester or as a hybrid course starting in spring semester.
+This course is offered as a traditional course in the summer semester or as a hybrid course starting in spring semester and continuing through the summer semester.
 Applicants must meet the following admission requirements: